fommil/fpmortals/manuscript/complete.md

 and delegate instances depending on `A`

--   `Monoid` / `Band` / `SemiLattice`
+-   `Monoid` / `Band`
 -   `Equal` / `Order` / `Show`

-In addition to the above, `Maybe` has some niche functionality that is not supported by a polymorphic typeclass.
+In addition to the above, `Maybe` has functionality that is not supported by a polymorphic typeclass.

 {lang="text"}
 ~~~~~~~~